Contemporary Art and Architecture in Venice - the Biennale Exhibition

 - Language: English

-The course in Contemporary Art in Venice: the Biennale Exhibition offers the exciting opportunity to live and fully experience the event, providing students with the appropriate reading keys to understand also its implications, such as the new trends of Contemporary Art, its market and complex system.
+The course in Contemporary Art and Architecture in Venice: the Biennale Exhibition offers the opportunity to live and fully experience the event, providing the students with the appropriate reading keys to understand the relation between Architecture and Contemporary Art, through visits to the main art institutions and meetings with professionals operating in this market and system.

 Totally held in English, the course has a duration of 75 hours, from Monday to Friday with a full-time attendance.

-Prerequisites or educational training are not requested, but a basic bibliography will be provided to the students so to introduce them to the Contemporary art topics.
+Prerequisites or educational training are not requested, but a basic bibliography will be provided to the students so to introduce them to the Contemporary art and architecture subjects.

 During the two weeks of the course students will visit and have the chance to meet and have open discussion with architects, experts, curators, as well as operators working in the main art institutions of the city, as Pinault Foundation, Peggy Guggenheim collection and MUVE (the network of Civic Museum in Venice).